-Purpose, which builds 21st century movements using the collective power of millions to enact change.
+Another example is Purpose, which builds 21st century movements using the collective power of millions to enact change.
 They create a platform for participation through online campaigns and movement building.
 Purpose also is a certified b corp.
 To receive and maintain certification, Purpose must regularly assess and measure its impact on communities, employees, and place.

 Purpose adheres to the values of transparency and co-participation: all employees have a voice in strategic decisions.
 Rather than operating with a “benevolent dictator,” who makes unilateral decisions in the best interest of the company, they regularly hold town hall meetings where employees are actively engaged in shaping the organization’s direction.